Trade credit: Example

-The operator of an ice cream stand may sign a franchising agreement, under which the distributor agrees to provide ice cream stock under the terms "Net 60" with a ten percent discount on payment within 30 days, and a 20% discount on payment within 10 days.
+The operator of an ice cream stand may sign a franchising agreement, under which the distributor agrees to provide ice cream stock under the terms "net 60" with a ten percent discount on payment within 30 days, and a 20% discount on payment within 10 days.
 This means that the operator has 60 days to pay the invoice in full.
 If sales are good within the first week, the operator may be able to send a cheque for all or part of the invoice, and make an extra 20% on the ice cream sold.
 However, if sales are slow, leading to a month of low cash flow, then the operator may decide to pay within 30 days, obtaining a 10% discount, or use the money for another 30 days and pay the full invoice amount within 60 days.

-The ice cream distributor can do the same thing.
-Receiving trade credit from milk and sugar suppliers on terms of Net 30, 2% discount if paid within ten days, means they are apparently taking a loss or disadvantageous position in this web of trade credit balances.
-Why would they do this?
-First, they have a substantial markup on the ingredients and other costs of production of the ice cream they sell to the operator.
-There are many reasons and ways to manage trade credit terms for the benefit of a business.
+If the ice cream distributor for its part were to receive trade credit from milk and sugar suppliers on terms of net 30 and 2% discount if paid within ten days, it would appear it were taking a loss or disadvantageous position in this web of trade credit balances.
+The ice cream distributor may be willing to do so if it has a substantial markup on the ingredients and other costs of production of the ice cream it sells to the operator, but there exists more than one reason to manage trade credit terms for the benefit of a business, and more than one way to do so.
 The ice cream distributor may be well-capitalized either from the owners' investment or from accumulated profits, and may be looking to expand his markets.
 They may be aggressive in attempting to locate new customers or to help them get established.
 It is not in their best interests for customers to go out of business from cash flow instabilities, so their financial terms aim to accomplish two things: